rrich-kray/express-note-taker/README.md

 Express Note Taker consists of an API constructed with Express routes to access, modify and delete data stored within a simple JSON database.

 The frontend is constructed using HTML, CSS and JavaScript.
 Users can perform CRUD operations on the database by selecting icons with appropriate event listeners attached.
-These include an icon located in the upper right-hand corner of the page, as well as trash icons associated with each task.
+These include a "plus" icon located in the upper right-hand corner of the page, as well as trash icons associated with each task.

 ## Contact